-A 50-year old woman should not have the hormones of a 20-year old woman.
+A 50-year-old woman should not have the hormones of a 20-year-old woman.
 It’s just not the way it should function.

 I am not completely against the use of bioidentical hormones.
 I am only opposed to the level of which and length of time women are using these hormones.
 Many of my colleagues use bioidentical hormones; on occasion, I will even recommend them myself.
 We must also do the underlying work to fix the root cause of these miserable symptoms.

 Healing from the ground up

 The most important treatment for the adrenal-ovarian dysfunction is healing from the ground up.

+This mean not chasing symptoms without identifying the overall cause, and understanding that, if left unchecked, BHRT is not enough.
+We must control your symptoms while focusing on healing the dysfunction at its root.
 By correcting the Adrenal Fatigue, any other treatments that you may be utilizing for your condition will have a stronger effect and be much more beneficial.

 The primary goal must always be treating the underlying Adrenal Fatigue and chronic activation of the stress response.
 Failure to do so wastes your precious resources of time, money, and most important, energy.